jesualujan/jesualujan/README.md

 <a href="https://app.daily.dev/jesulujan"><img src="https://api.daily.dev/devcards/ed32a298559546ca87e41f2df594792b.png?r=y4w" width="400" alt="JESUALUJAN's Dev Card"/></a>

 Self-taught resident of Guadalajara city, entrepreneurial, who is passionate about self-learning and resolve problems with technology, mexican web developer with 4+ years of experience as a code sensei.
-Managed and leading software development students in diferents countries as Colombia, Peru, México, Honduras, El Salvador and I participated in forums as Talent Land in guadalajara City, Querétaro Digital, and PlatziConf.
+Managed and leading software development students in diferents countries like Colombia, Peru, México, Honduras, El Salvador and Chile.
+I participated in technological events like Talent Land in guadalajara City, Querétaro Digital, and PlatziConf.
 Professionally proficient in English ​with Intermediate knowledge of French and basic Chinese.

 **ABOUT ME**
 - 🔭I was a ex collaborator at Alternet Telecom